joomla/Manual/versioned_docs/version-4.4/building-extensions/plugins/basic-content-plugin.md

 Ensure that you specify where the entry point of your plugin is by using the `plugin="shortcodes"` on the folder.
 This also gets mapped to the `element` field in your admin plugins form.

+Ensure that the name of your manifest XML file matches this plugin attribute (ie it must be named `shortcodes.xml`).
+Otherwise Joomla will install your plugin ok, but it won't build your namespace correctly.

 ## Language Files

 ```xml